centreon/centreon-archived/doc/en/installation/from_packages.rst

 | centreon-base-config-nagios           | Nagios            | NDOutils        |
 +---------------------------------------+-------------------+-----------------+

 You should choose between one of the two configuration processes of your monitoring platform.
-Merethis recommends the first choice based on the “Centreon Engine” scheduler and the “Centreon Broker” stream multiplexer.
+Centreon recommends the first choice based on the “Centreon Engine” scheduler and the “Centreon Broker” stream multiplexer.

 Install a central server
 ------------------------